lukekaalim/terraform-plugin-node-SDK/docs/guides/CatSDK.md

 ## The Provider
 Now: lets use terraform to model our resources declaratively.

-Our provider will be called the "cathouse" provider, and it should expose a "cathouse_cat" resource.
+Our provider will be called the "cattery" provider, and it should expose a "cattery_cat" resource.

 Update our `plugin.js` file (the entry point to our plugin) to include a new type of resource.